urdadx/libre-gradients/README.md

 5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to see LibreGradients live

 ## Contributing 🤝
 Anyone is free to contribute to this project.
-Open an issue on bugs or features you'd like to see or send a pull request for review.
+Open an issue on bugs/features or send a pull request for review.

 ## Give this repo a star ⭐.